Our History

 We Believe in our Writers

 Since the journal’s debut in 2001, BLR has published work by such luminaries as Amy Hempel, Rick Moody, Ha Jin, Edward Hirsch, Naomi Shihab Nye, Cornelius Eady, Sharon Olds, Paul Harding, Abraham Verghese, and others, while also becoming a home for emerging authors, some of whom count the BLR as their first publication.
-We’ve published early work by Leslie Jamison (The Empathy Exams; The Recovering), who won our Goldenberg Prize for Fiction in 2008; Celeste Ng (Everything I Never Told You; Little Fires Everywhere), whose BLR story “Girls, At Play” won a Pushcart Prize; and Kali Fajardo-Anstine, whose debut story collection, Sabrina and Corina—containing her BLR story, “Remedies”—was published to great acclaim in 2019.
+We’ve published early work by Leslie Jamison (The Empathy Exams; The Recovering), who won BLR’s Goldenberg Prize for Fiction; Celeste Ng (Everything I Never Told You; Little Fires Everywhere), whose BLR story “Girls, At Play” won a Pushcart Prize; and Kali Fajardo-Anstine, whose debut story collection, Sabrina and Corina—containing her BLR story, “Remedies”—was published to great acclaim.
+BLR is committed to bringing new voices to the table and expanding the literary ecosystem to include new audiences.

 Short stories, poems, and essays first published in BLR have been reprinted in various prize anthologies, including The Pushcart Prize: Best of the Small Presses, Best American Short Stories, Best American Science and Nature Writing, and others.
 Many more have been listed as notable honorees.